SC-Sun/sergiu/README.md

-# Sergiu
+ # My first full stack website
-#my first website build by Node, Express, Redux-Saga and React
+ ## build by Node, Express, Redux-Saga, MongoDB and React
+### credit
+Thanks @rhon-gabriel for the support 👍🏻
+Thanks @sergiuMatis for using his images and work ❤️